-How can smart products create smarter businesses?
+How smart devices can create smarter businesses

 “The challenge today is not the technology,” says Rob Holston, EY Global Consumer Products Commercial Analytics Leader, “but the inability of most large organizations to operationalize it at the pace and scale needed to create differentiation.”